I recently read The Miracle Morning by Hal Elrod. Elrod advocates using “positive affirmations” to adopt positive behaviors that lead to life changes.

 7. You’re Not Actually Doing Anything

-Yes, part of the point of positive affirmations is that they’re supposed to make it easier for you to change your behaviors, almost as though you weren’t trying at all, but maybe you’re really, really good at making sure that no matter how many positive affirmations you say, you never actually change your behavior.
+Yes, part of the point of positive affirmations is they’re supposed to make it easier for you to change your behaviors, almost as though you weren’t trying at all, but maybe you’re really, really good at making sure that no matter how many positive affirmations you say, you never actually change your behavior.